KeyboardKit/KeyboardKit/README.md

 ## Installation

-The best way to install KeyboardKit is to use the Swift Package Manager.
+KeyboardKit can be installed with the Swift Package Manager:

 ```
 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-KeyboardKit also supports CocoaPods:
+or with CocoaPods:

 ```
 pod KeyboardKit